awsdocs/amazon-lexv2-developer-guide/doc_source/API_runtime_RecognizeText.md

 # RecognizeText<a name="API_runtime_RecognizeText"></a>

-Sends user input to Amazon Lex\.
-Client applications use this API to send requests to Amazon Lex at runtime\.
-Amazon Lex then interprets the user input using the machine learning model that it build for the bot\.
+Sends user input to Amazon Lex V2\.
+Client applications use this API to send requests to Amazon Lex V2 at runtime\.
+Amazon Lex V2 then interprets the user input using the machine learning model that it build for the bot\.

-In response, Amazon Lex returns the next message to convey to the user and an optional response card to display\.
+In response, Amazon Lex V2 returns the next message to convey to the user and an optional response card to display\.

 ## Request Syntax<a name="API_runtime_RecognizeText_RequestSyntax"></a>